LibrePhotos/librephotos/apps/docs/docs/development/dev-install.md

 ```

 ### Configuring the environment

-Set the needed variables in .env (take librephotos.env as model).
+Go to the ```librephotos-docker``` directory you just cloned.
+Create a new file .env (take librephotos.env as a reference) and set the needed variables in it.
 Make sure you set the `codedir` variable that tells
 docker, where your source folders are.
 This should be the same path as used to clone your repos.

 Run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d`